Many think of Baphomet simply as a symbol of “the devil.” However, this demonic entity actually represents the union of opposing forces.

 Baphomet is connected to the earth element, showing its grounded and physical side.
 Unlike air or fire demons, which stand for quick passions, Baphomet stands for the lasting, heavy reality of the material world.

 The color black means the “massa confusa,” or the chaotic void where everything begins.
-The number 15 links Baphomet to the “Devil” card in Tarot, which usually shows a Baphomet-like figure chaining two people.
+The number 15 links Baphomet to the “Devil” card in Tarot, which usually shows a Baphomet-like creature chaining two people.

 Baphomet’s Sigil